Sharpen your wildlife photography skills & support conservation projects.

 You’ll stay at the wildlife sanctuary’s volunteer village; a tented camps that’s set within a private forest estate.
 The camp consists of a collection of traditional safari tents – permanent tents with plenty of room inside and comfortable beds.
 The tents house 4 to 6 people, though if you’d prefer a private tent, just enquire with us about single supplement options.
 Bathrooms are shared and have warm showers.
 The camp has a communal lounge overlooking the watering hole, so you can often spot wildlife coming to drink.

 There’s plenty to point a camera at during this Wildlife Photography Program.
 First of all, staying in a wildlife sanctuary grants you unrestricted access to the resident animals and a wonderful setting for you to practice your photography.
-You’ll also head out on regular game drives in Zambezi National Park for close encounters with the wildlife, especially the lions and hyenas.
+You’ll also head out on regular game drives in Zambezi National Park (generally two half days a week) for close encounters with the wildlife, especially the lions and hyenas.

 Then, there’s the stunning scenery and landscapes of the area, not to mention, the spectacular Victoria Falls.
 And, all the while you’ll be under the expert guidance of seasoned wildlife photography pros.